JeremyRand/namecoin.org/docs/faq/index.md

 If you are only using Namecoin to look up names (e.g. browsing .bit domains), then you do not need to encrypt or back up your wallet.

 ### How much does it cost to register a domain (a.k.a. a name)?
 The cost includes a registration fee and a transaction fee.
-As of 2014-8-01 the registration fee is 0.01 NMC and the transaction fee is 0.005 NMC.
-There are plans to make this more dynamic.
+The registration fee is 0.01 NMC, and the transaction fee is determined dynamically by miners (just like in Bitcoin).
+The registration fee might be made dynamic in the future.

 ### How do I obtain namecoins?
 Can i mine them?
 You can mine them alongside bitcoins or trade them, see [How to get Namecoins](https://wiki.namecoin.info/index.php?title=How_to_get_Namecoins).